HanaMekonen/llm-adaptation-mrl-systematic-review/extraction/ExtractionTemplate.md

 # Standardized Data Extraction Template

-**Appendix D: Data Extraction Template**

-This repository contains the standardized data extraction template used in the systematic review:
+This file contains the standardized data extraction template used in the systematic review:

 > **Techniques for Adapting Large Language Models to Low-Resource, Morphologically Rich Languages: A Systematic Review**